Early Registration Steps

 Early Registration is mandatory for all enrolled students.
 Those who fail to submit their Early Registration will have their registration moved automatically to the Late Registration period and will have to pay the Late Registration fees.

 Enrolled students can early register during the “entire Advising and Early Registration period”: Monday, November 13, to Friday, November 24, 2017.

 However, the first attempt to register depends upon the time slot of the student ID number, which corresponds to the first two days of this period (Monday, November 13 & Tuesday, November 14, 2017).

 Enrolled students register during the advising and early registration period without paying any fee, however, the student will be held responsible for the number of credits registered.
 The first installment will be paid before the beginning of the semester, after which, the student will confirm his or her registration.

 Students are requested to check whether or not they have an Advisor Hold before Early Registration.
 Students that have an Advisor Hold should meet with their advisor otherwise he or she will be unable to early register.

-As for other holds (financial, library, admissions, SAO), these should cleared by the student before the final confirmation (final registration dates), which are on August 28 & August 29, 2017 for the fall 2017.
+As for other holds (financial, library, admissions, SAO), these should cleared by the student before the final confirmation (final registration dates), which are on January 11 & 12, 2018 for the Spring semester 2018.